-The Connecticut premiere of Lucidity Staircase Intercontinental: 17 Border Crossings, a solo work written and directed by Thaddeus Phillips based on his actual travel experiences, was performed on February 21, 2015, at the CFA Theater.
+The Connecticut premiere of Lucidity Suitcase Intercontinental: 17 Border Crossings, a solo work written and directed by Thaddeus Phillips based on his actual travel experiences, was performed on February 21, 2015, at the CFA Theater.
 Images by Sandy Aldieri of Perceptions Photography.
 Click here to view the entire album on flickr.

 Category Archive for 'Theater'